RohithKumarSK/NextGen-Digital-Banking-Suite/README.md

 # NextGen-Digital-Banking-Suite

-(Click on the link to redirect to the Project)
+(Click on the link to download and redirect to the Project)

 https://github.com/RohithKumarSK/NextGen-Digital-Banking-Suite/raw/refs/heads/main/NextGen%20Digital%20Banking%20Suite/NextGen_Digital_Banking_Suite.jar